ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

           tags: typeA
       ...

-When you add a :ref:`tag <tags>` to an ``include_role`` task, Ansible applies the tag ONLY to the include itself.
+When you add a :ref:`tag <tags>` to an ``include_role`` task, Ansible applies the tag `only` to the include itself.
 This means you can pass ``--tags`` to run only selected tasks from the role, if those tasks themselves have the same tag as the include statement.
 See :ref:`selective_reuse` for details.

 You can conditionally include a role: